agme2019/Movie-Review-Sentiment-Analysis-Using-Transformers/Backtranslated/README.md

 ## Example 1

-**Original:**
-> "Der Todesking" is not exactly the type of film that makes you merry Jörg Buttgereit's second cult monument in a row, which is actually a lot better than the infamous "Nekromantik", exists of seven stories about suicide, one for every day of the week...

 **Back-translated (French):**
 > This film is an eye-opener for those who can only the glamorous lifestyles of the stars.
 It tells you how people who would like to do good are not able to do it.
 Moreover, the scene of the bomb explosion is very real.